Heathrow Central bus station: Access to terminals

 Heathrow Central bus station is open 24 hours a day and it is connected to Terminals 2 and 3 via underground walkways.

-Air passengers travelling through Terminals 4 and 5 can use rail services free of charge within the Heathrow free travel zone to reach the bus station.
+Air passengers travelling through Terminals 4 and 5 can use rail services free of charge within the Heathrow free travel zone (All Heathrow terminals and Hatton Cross) to reach the bus station.
 A travel centre at the central bus station provides travel information.

 Passengers using Central Bus station but not connecting via flights from the airport are directed to use paid parking at Terminal 2.
 The cost for parking for the first hour as of December 2023 was £9.60.
 Terminal 2 car park is in excess of 1 km walk from the bus terminal and wheel chairs are available for those requiring assistance by calling the help points near the lifts in the car park in terminal 2.
 The number of wheel chairs is limited and can take up to an hour to arrive.